makeplans/makeplans-api/readme.md

 To add a new person along with a booking you must populate `person_attributes` with [person](#people) attributes.
 Values will be matched to an existing person based on national id number, phone number or email (in that order).

-### Add recurring/multiple bookings
+### Add recurring bookings

-`POST /bookings/recurring` will create a multiple bookings.
+`POST /bookings/recurring` will create recurring bookings based on a pattern.

 The recurrence format follows the [iCalendar specification](https://tools.ietf.org/html/rfc5545).
 The attributes for recurrence are: `RRULE`, `RDATE`, `EXDATE`.
 For an introduction and examples of these parameters see [this section from the iCalendar specification](http://www.kanzaki.com/docs/ical/rrule.html).